chorouk1996/gittest/README.md

 1. In your ubuntu virtual machine, press your right-click mouse button and select `open in terminal`

-2. Run the following command, and press `Enter`
+2. Run the following command in your terminal, and press `Enter`
 ```
 $ sudo snap install docker
 ```